michael105/minilib/doc/minilib.md

 sbrk           static void* sbrk(int incr);

+               Set the new brk, increment/decrement by incr bytes. return the old brk on success.
               conformant sbrk, when mini_errno is defined
               if no errno is available,
-              returns the negative errno value on error, or the new break on success.
+              returns the negative errno value on error (src/brk.c: 54)
-               (src/brk.c: 35)

 sdbm_hash      unsigned long sdbm_hash(const unsigned char *str);